 I completed my first multisport event in 2003 as a credible way of taking a break from my final year study at University.
 After a 10 year absence from Triathlon, I returned to race some local New Forest events before joining STC in 2013.
 Since then, I have qualified for GB Age Group, and competed at the World and European Championships in Olympic and Middle Distance.
 I completed my BTF Coaching Level 2 in 2016 and since then have been coaching the track session on a Thursday evening.

-Cycle Officer - Darryl Markus-Hanks
+Cycle Officer - Darryl Marcus-Hanks

 BTF Level 2 Coach

 I did my first triathlon (and pretty much the first event in the UK) way back in 1982.
 Doing half the swim breaststroke and using a borrowed race bike I actually did quite well coming somewhere around 10th.
 However I enjoyed it so much I entered more of these events and started training specifically for triathlon.
 Eventually in 1986 I was nominated to race in the then World Championships at Nice; 4000m swim, 75mile bike into the maritime alps finishing with a 20 mile run up and down the Bays des Anges.
 Not a great day, my swim and bike were rubbish though I had a great run.
 I raced the World Champs again in 1987 and 1989.
 In 1987 I and a small group of like-minded people were approached by the Southampton City Council who asked us to set up a triathlon club so Southampton Triathlon Club was born.
 During the 90’s I raced several Age Group World Champs and won a gold medal at the Home Countries Championships.
 Over the years I have held most of the club’s offices including three separate terms as Chairman.
 I am proud of my achievements in this sport but my best moment was in 1994 when the club surprised me by giving me a certificate for Life Membership.
 Due to injuries I was forced to stop competing in 1997.
 I am now embarking on a long term come back …